Boji (dog)

 His name is the Turkish word for bogie.

 His adventures first came to public notice in mid 2021.
 A spokesperson for Metro Istanbul said:

 A Twitter account is operated in Boji's name, with tweets in Turkish and English, and with almost 60,000 followers as of 6 October 2021.
 There is also an Instagram account.
 Many people post pictures of him, or selfies with him, to their own social media channels.

-Boji was adopted by Ömer Koç in 2022.
+Boji was adopted by Ömer Koç in 2022 after an image with feces on a tram seat was shared on social media with the title "IBB's permanent dog BOJI defecated on the tram".
+IBB Spokesperson Murat Ongun shared a video on the same social media channel, taken by tram security cameras, showing a person putting feces he had brought with him on the seat.
+It was revealed that Boji was in the shelter during the day of the incident.

+In March 2024, Boji was spotted out in public again, this time in London with Koç on a London bus.